-- Individual applicants are unlikely to possess the skills, abilities, and resources to successfully accomplish the objectives of this FOA.
-Individual applicants are encouraged to address this concern in their applications and to demonstrate how they will accomplish the objectives of this FOA. - Non-domestic sub-applicants are advised that successful applications from non-domestic applicants include a detailed demonstration of how the applicant possesses skills, resources, and abilities that do not exist among potential domestic applicants.
+- Non-domestic applicants are unlikely to possess the skills, abilities, and resources to successfully accomplish the objectives of this FOA.
+Non-domestic applicants are encouraged to address this concern in their applications and to demonstrate how they will accomplish the objectives of this FOA. - Non-domestic applicants are advised that successful applications from non-domestic applicants include a detailed demonstration of how the applicant possesses skills, resources, and abilities that do not exist among potential domestic applicants.

 This FOA does not support an applicant's commercial activity.
 This FOA seeks to support basic research to advance understanding rather than to address commercial opportunities.
-Applications that propose research related to current commercial activity or current customer needs may be declined without merit review.
-All for-profit applicants must include a description, not to exceed 200 words, of how their proposed work will advance scientific understanding of a basic and fundamental nature as an appendix to the research narrative.
+Applications that propose research related to current commercial activity or current customer needs will be declined without merit review.
+All for-profit applicants must include a description, not to exceed 200 words of how their proposed work will advance scientific understanding of a basic and fundamental nature as an appendix to the research narrative.

-Applications that are submitted by applicants that have not submitted a required pre-application may be declined without further review.
+Applications that are submitted by applicants that have not submitted the required preapplication will be declined without further review.